 Help information on the operation of this equipment can be displayed.
 For the details of installation of Help, refer to "21.7 Updating Help data".

-The Preface, Section 1 and Appendix A are not displayed in the Help.
+Memo The Preface, Section 1 and Appendix A are not displayed in the Help.

-2 Click on the [Help] button on the menu.
+- 1 Click on the [Menu] button on the left toolbar.
+The menu is displayed. - 2 Click on the [Help] button on the menu.